Liu Yuan (Han-Zhao): Skepticism over lineage

-Some modern Chinese academics, such as Tang Changru and Chen Yong, cast doubt on Liu Yuan's lineage from the Southern Xiongnu chanyus, with Tang in particularly presenting three reasons.
-Firstly, Liu Bao's lifespan was unusually long, with the assumption that he was 20 years old when he became Tuqi King in 195 and dying during Tufa Shujineng rebellion sometime around 274; he would have been in his 70s when Liu Yuan was born in the 250s.
-Secondly, the Leader (or Commander) of the Left Tribe in 272 was Li Ke and not Liu Bao according to Emperor Wu's entry in the Jinshu, but Liu Yuan's entry states that he inherited the position from his father.
+Some modern Chinese academics, such as Tang Changru and Chen Yong, cast doubt on Liu Yuan's lineage from the Southern Xiongnu chanyus, with Tang in particular presenting three reasons.
+Firstly, Liu Bao's lifespan was unusually long: with the assumption that he was 20 years old when he became Tuqi King in 195 and dying during Tufa Shujineng's Rebellion sometime around 274, he would have been in his 70s when Liu Yuan was born in the 250s.
+Secondly, the Leader (or Commander) of the Left Tribe in 272 was Li Ke and not Liu Bao according to the annals of Emperor Wu in the Jin Shu, but Liu Yuan's biography states that he inherited the position from his father.
 Thirdly, Liu Yuan was from Xinxing Commandery (north of present-day Xinzhou, Shanxi), which would have placed him in the North Tribe rather than the Left Tribe.
-Furthermore, the Jinshu states that after becoming Leader of the Left Tribe, he was later transferred to become Commander of the North Tribe, and when Sima Ying permitted him to return to the Xiongnu, he was given the title of North Chanyu rather than the vacant title of South Chanyu, which was held by his supposed ancestors.
+Furthermore, the Jin Shu states that after becoming Leader of the Left Tribe, he was later transferred to become Commander of the North Tribe, and when Sima Ying permitted him to return to the Xiongnu, he was given the title of North Chanyu rather than the vacant title of South Chanyu, which was held by his supposed ancestors.

 Tang hypothesized that these discrepancies were due to Liu Yuan actually being from the Chuge people (also known as Xiuchuge), which is supported by the fact that he and his family members are referred to as "Chuge" in several passages from relevant records.
 The Chuge are theorized to be the descendants of King Xiutu's tribe, who surrendered to the Han dynasty in 121 BC, much earlier than the Southern Xiongnu.
 From the Hexi Corridor, the Chuge spread out throughout northern China and became the most powerful and prestigious tribe among the Xiongnu within China.
 In 188 AD, they killed the Southern Xiongnu chanyu, Qiangqu and exiled his son Yufuluo.
 After the Five Divisions were established in Bingzhou, they were all annexed by Liu Bao of the Chuge in the 250s.
 It is possible that Liu Yuan and Han-Zhao historians fabricated his ties to the Luandi clan for more legitimacy by presenting his rule as both a continuation of the Southern Xiongnu chanyus and a restoration of the Han dynasty.